harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/mend-scanner-reference.md

 ---
 title: Mend (formerly Whitesource) scanner reference
-description: Repository scans with Mend
+description: Container scans with Mend
 sidebar_position: 160
 ---

-### Security step settings
+## Security step settings

 You can set up Mend scans using a Security step: create a CI Build or Security Tests stage, add a Security step, and then the `setting:value` pairs as specified below.